maximerenou/php-pi-chat/README.md

 This is an unofficial PHP client for **Pi** chatbot (from **Inflection AI**).
 It doesn't require authentication.

+> This package isn't actively maintained and may be unstable due Inflection AI's Cloudflare configuration.

+> This package is stricly meant for educational purpose.
+Use at your own risks.

 ## Installation

     composer require maximerenou/pi-chat